Introduction to Transformers: an NLP Perspective: The Basic Model

 For deep models, we can stack the above neural networks.
 Let $\mathbf{H}^{l}$ be the output of layer $l$.
 Then, we can express $\mathbf{H}^{l}$ as a function of $\mathbf{H}^{l-1}$.
 We write this as a composition of two sub-layers

-If there are $L$ encoding layers, then $\mathbf{H}^{L}$ will be the output of the encoder.
-In this case, $\mathbf{H}^{L}$ can be viewed as a representation of the input sequence that is learned by the Transformer encoder. $\mathbf{H}^{0}$ denotes the input of the encoder.
-In recurrent and convolutional models, $\mathbf{H}^{0}$ can simply be word embeddings of the input sequence.
-Transformer takes a different way of representing the input words , and encodes the positional information explicitly.
-In Section \ref{sec:transformer-pos-encoding} we will discuss the embedding model used in Transformers.
+If there are $L$ encoding layers, then $\mathbf{H}^{L}$ serves as the final output of the encoder.
+In this case, $\mathbf{H}^{L}$ can be viewed as a learned contextual representation of the input sequence. $\mathbf{H}^{0}$ denotes the initial input to the encoder.
+In recurrent and convolutional models, $\mathbf{H}^{0}$ typically consists simply of the word embeddings of the input sequence.
+The Transformer takes a different approach to representing input words and explicitly encodes positional information.
+In Section~\ref{sec:transformer-pos-encoding}, we will discuss the embedding model used in the Transformer.

-The Transformer decoder has a similar structure as the Transformer encoder.
-It comprises $L$ stacked \textbf{decoding layers} (or \textbf{decoding blocks}).
+The Transformer decoder has a similar structure to the Transformer encoder, comprising $L$ stacked \textbf{decoding layers} (or \textbf{decoding blocks}).
 Let $\mathbf{S}^{l}$ be the output of the $l$-th decoding layer.
-We can formulate a decoding layer by using the following equations
+We can formulate a decoding layer using the following equations:

 Here there are three decoder sub-layers.
 The self-attention and FFN sub-layers are the same as those used in the encoder. $\mathrm{Layer}_{\mathrm{cross}}(\cdot)$ denotes a cross attention sub-layer (or encoder-decoder sub-layer) which models the transformation from the source-side to the target-side.
-In Section \ref{sec:transformer-cross-attention}\ we will see that $\mathrm{Layer}_{\mathrm{cross}}(\cdot)$ can be implemented using the same function as $\mathrm{Layer}_{\mathrm{self}}(\cdot)$.
+In Section~\ref{sec:transformer-cross-attention}\ we will see that $\mathrm{Layer}_{\mathrm{cross}}(\cdot)$ can be implemented using the same function as $\mathrm{Layer}_{\mathrm{self}}(\cdot)$.